Finding the best VPN for Mac OS can be somewhat challenging.

 - User-friendly applications for many devices/platforms

-- Torrenting (P2P downloads) discouraged
+- Torrenting (P2P downloads) not allowed

 Passed all tests.